GluuFederation/gluu-docker/examples/single-host/README.md

         ./run_all.sh

-    Do not be alarmed for the `warnings` alerts that may show up.
+    Do not be alarmed for the `warning` alerts that may show up.
 Wait until  it prompts you for information or loads the previous configuration found.
 In the case where this is a fresh install you may see something like this :

         ./run_all.sh
         [I] Determining OS Type and Attempting to Gather External IP Address